-And then there are the involving Hawaiian red dirt.
+And then there are the hikes involving Hawaiian red dirt.
 This stuff gets slippery to the point of dangerous when wet.
 You'll either want to hike in tennis shoes that you don't mind losing, or you can buy specialized shoes called Tabis.
 These local shoes look like a sock with a cleft goat's foot.
 The bottom is covered in what looks like a steel wool brush which grips into the slippery stuff quite nicely.

-Every one and their dog knows that the # 1 free thing to do in Hawaii is clearly lounge at the beach.
+Everyone and their dog knows that the # 1 free thing to do in Hawaii is clearly lounge at the beach.
 However, it is what lies past the beach that provides the experience of a lifetime.
 Coral reefs full of colorful tropical fish and sea turtles are abundant on the islands.
 Many of them can be accessed via the beach.
 Just make sure to buy your own snorkel gear before you ship off for Hawaii as you don't want to waste any of your time in a store once you're on the islands.
 Pop on your goggles, wade into the water and enjoy the underwater world of Hawaii.

-doesn't cost a thing, either.
+Swimming doesn't cost a thing, either.
 Just make sure to check local water conditions as some beaches can feature quite a current during certain seasons.
 Find the protected side of your island to find placid waters then head to the exposed side for the body surfing waves.

 You could always fly your own board out to Hawaii for a surf.
 After all, the mid-Pacific archipelago is the birthplace of surfing.
 And you could find a western-facing beach to watch the romantic sunset before heading to one of Hawaii's many farm-to-table restaurants for dinner.

-Ok, technically this one isn't free but it can make an affordable .
+Ok, technically this one isn't free but it can make an affordable Hawaiian vacation.
 Better yet, you can rent a few scooters to zip around your island.
 There's nothing better than the warm tropical air free-flowing through your hair as you motor down the road.
 A scooter also gives you unobstructed views of your surroundings to kick the beauty up a notch.

-As you are visiting Hawaii on a budget you need to discover many of Hawiia’s hidden gems. are everywhere in Hawaii.
+As you are visiting Hawaii on a budget you need to discover many of Hawaii's hidden gems.
+Waterfalls are everywhere in Hawaii.
 Some are touristed spots just off the road to make them a perfect pit stop on a Hawaiian road trip.
 Others are hidden deep in the interiors of the islands.
 These are usually the most stunning, and you'll leave the crowds behind.
 There's nothing more quintessentially Hawaiian than your own private waterfall on a tropical island.

 The island is most known for its waterfalls in Kauai.
 You'll find Mount Waialeale in the center of the Garden Isle.
 The carved-out volcanic crater is the rainiest place on earth and its rain creates the only navigable rivers in the state.
 The crater is dry enough to hike for just a few weeks per year.
 That's when you can walk yourself to the source of most of Kauai's freshwater -- The Weeping Wall.
 It's where hundreds of waterfalls cascade down a cliffside into "The Blue Hole."

 There are a variety of points of interest.
 You can drive up to oceanside lookouts during the humpback whale mating season(January through March) to look for the playful creatures.
 There are also stunning rock formations like blowholes.
 These holes carved into coastal lava rock shelves spurt ocean water into the sky with every tidal surge.